NoodlePartners/hedex/README.md

 passes that session string.
 The calls will fail otherwise.
 Data is returned to the spec at: http://petstore.swagger.io/?url=http://employees.idatainc.com/~bparish/NoodleBus/swagger_NoodleBus_Retention_API_v4.yaml

+NOTE: assignAvgAttmpt in the returned JSON for Get_Retention_Engagement_Assignments is calculated as the average of the grades applied to the submission.
+It's not based on the number of times the student submits.
+In other words, it's not really based on number of attempts, but on gradings by instructors.

 To run the script, you'll need python3.x installed, and the SOAP client 'zeep' installed.
 You can use pip for that: pip install zeep.